Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 This automated strategy is useful if your goal is to increase return on investment (ROI) and/or ROAS from PPC campaigns.

-One client example: We had refined a tiered Shopping campaign strategy to segment search queries and prioritize bids based on different performance buckets for those search queries.
+One client example: We refined a tiered Shopping campaign strategy to segment search queries and prioritize bids based on different performance buckets for those search queries.
 This was very successful in directing search queries to these different tiers, but we were struggling to hit the client’s strict ROAS goal.

 So, we tested adding a Target ROAS bidding strategy.
-With the ROAS goal set slightly higher than what we historically saw in the account, we assumed this would limit our targeting.
-However, automated bidding was able to find efficiency without decreasing our traffic, and our client saw a gradual but steady lift in performance.
+With the ROAS goal set higher than what we historically saw in the account, we assumed this would limit our targeting.
+However, automated bidding was able to find efficiency without decreasing our traffic, and our client saw a gradual but steady lift in ad performance.

 To make the Target ROAs strategy work for your brand, we recommend making adjustments toward the goal in increments — in essence, “massaging” the campaign through gradual increases.
 In our experience, Google’s machine learning algorithm will adjust better to this than a large jump.